N7-Challenge/.github/profile/README.md

 ## Our Team

-We are a dynamic team of [insert number of team members] passionate individuals committed to making a meaningful impact through technology.
+We are a dynamic team of 3 passionate individuals committed to making a meaningful impact through technology.
 Meet our team members on LinkedIn:

 - [Ouail Laamiri](https://www.linkedin.com/in/ouaillaamiri/) : Software Engineering Student @FST
 - [MOHAMMED HADDAD](https://www.linkedin.com/in/mohammed-haddad-828507216/) : Software Engineering Student @FST